Michael W. Twitty

 Michael W. Twitty (born 1977) is an African-American Jewish writer, culinary historian, and educator.
 He is the author of The Cooking Gene, published by HarperCollins/Amistad, which won the 2018 James Beard Foundation Book Award for Book of the Year as well as the category for writing.
-The book was also a finalist for The Kirkus Prize in nonfiction, the Art of Eating Prize and a Barnes and Noble New Discoveries finalist in nonfiction.

 Early life and education

-Twitty was born in Washington, D.C., in 1977 to parents William Lee Twitty and Patricia Anita Townsend.
+Twitty was born in Washington, D.C., in 1977 to William Lee Twitty and Patricia Anita Townsend.
 He is of Mende, Akan and Irish descent.
 His Irish ancestors were enslavers; Twitty wrote an article for the Guardian explaining how he discovered his Irish ancestry through a combination of genetic testing and historical records.
-Twitty's great-great grandfather, Elijah Mitchell, was on a nearby street when Robert E. Lee surrendered to Ulysses S. Grant at the Appomattox Court House, ending the American Civil War.
+Twitty's great-great-grandfather, Elijah Mitchell, was on a nearby street when Robert E. Lee surrendered to Ulysses S. Grant at the Appomattox Court House, ending the American Civil War.

 Twitty first became interested in traditional cooking as a child when he went on a trip to Colonial Williamsburg.
 He majored in African-American studies and anthropology at Howard University, but did not finish due to financial constraints.
+Twitty went on a birthright trip to Israel in 2004.